AireStream

 Earlier ChatGPT models produced fee estimates with enough variance that buyers treated them as rough signals.
 GPT-5.5 Instant changed that calculation.
 Its reduced hallucination rates across legal and financial queries mean buyers now receive figures with greater confidence and specificity (TechCrunch, 2026).
 The buyer arriving at your first meeting has already cross-referenced market fee ranges, read third-party commentary, and formed a pricing expectation based on what AI reported.
 That opening conversation is a validation exercise.

 62% of businesses are technically invisible to AI despite active SEO investment (Semrush, 2026).
 For those businesses, AI search returns competitor names in response to fee and credential queries.
-The overlap between top Google rankings and AI-cited sources collapsed from 70% to under 20% (5W Research, 2026).
+The overlap between top Google rankings and AI-cited sources collapsed from around 70% to under 20% (5W Research, 2026).
 A business ranking on page one of Google for “commercial solicitor Manchester” may not appear when a buyer asks ChatGPT the same question.

 The Research Phase Your Analytics Cannot See